luinungom/Genlogic/README.md

 ![alt text](https://raw.githubusercontent.com/luinungom/Genlogic/master/Main%20window.JPG?raw=true)

 Genlogic is able to:
--Analize linear or circular (plasmids, vectors) DNA sequences.
+- Analize linear or circular (plasmids, vectors) DNA sequences.
--Use endonucleases that cleave within a recognition site.
+- Use endonucleases that cleave within a recognition site.
--Use endonucleases that cleave short specific distances from a recognition site.
+- Use endonucleases that cleave short specific distances from a recognition site.
--Use endonucleases that cleave cleave at sites remote from a recognition site.
+- Use endonucleases that cleave cleave at sites remote from a recognition site.
--Use endonuclease with degenerated site (one or more base pairs that are not specifically defined).
+- Use endonuclease with degenerated site (one or more base pairs that are not specifically defined).